skoshiwosh/democode/README.md

 - Look at collager_init.png and collager_done.png

 makecity.py, makecity_description.pdf
 - makecity.py copies geo over grid and randomizes scale on each geo.
-Result can be interpreted as low resolution CG city environment. the pdf gives further description and suggests improvements.
+Result can be interpreted as low resolution CG city environment.
+- makecity_description.pdf describes script with screen grabs and suggests improvements.

 The next three scripts should be considered work in progress: wedgit.py